CLSherrod/clsherrod.github.io/_posts/2011-01-20-changed-social-retard.md

 I enjoy hanging out with people.

-My girlfriend evens says that I'm a great friend because I regularly checkin with my friends just to see what's up.
+My girlfriend even says that I'm a great friend because I regularly check in with my friends just to see what's up.

 But, I still didn't think I was that social.